Snake AI

 Continuous Search

-After testing each algorithm for a while, I noticed that paths became more and more convoluted as the snake grew in length.
-This is because the snake's body becomes a moving obstacle for the algorithm to path around - the path it initially finds may become suboptimal as the snake's body moves out of the way.
+The paths selected by each algorithm ultimately become more and more convoluted as the snake grows.
+Since the snake’s body is a moving obstacle, the initial path selected by each algorithm can be improved as the snake’s body moves out of the way.

 Statistics